Good or bad?

 Yet just as often, in spite of their considerable hunting skills, the men would return empty-handed, and the tribe would subsist on the roots, fruits, and vegetables that the women had gathered.

 The lesson?
 Eating meat is not intrinsically harmful.
-But it is not necessary to eat meat constantly.
+But it is not necessary to eat meat regularly.
 Going meatless for extended periods of time has been the norm for thousands, if not millions of years.
 But there is no logical reason to be fanatical and forgo meat entirely.

 But Not Just Any Kind of Meat